 Why VA May Reduce Your Disability Rating for PTSD

-This rating shows the level of functional impairment caused by your condition, based on VA’s review of your medical records and supporting documents.
+This rating shows the level of functional impairment caused by your condition, based on the VA’s review of your medical records and supporting documents.

-For PTSD and most mental disorders, you will receive one of six disability ratings: 0 percent, 10 percent, 30 percent, 50 percent, 70 percent, or 100 percent.
+For PTSD and most mental disorders, you will receive one of six disability ratings: 0%, 10%, 30%, 50%, 70%, or 100%.
 The criteria to receive each of these ratings are:

-- 70 percent rating: “Occupational and social impairment, with deficiencies in most areas, such as work, school, family relations, judgment, thinking, or mood, due to such symptoms as: suicidal ideation; obsessional rituals which interfere with routine activities; speech intermittently illogical, obscure, or irrelevant; near-continuous panic or depression affecting the ability to function independently, appropriately and effectively; impaired impulse control (such as unprovoked irritability with periods of violence); spatial disorientation; neglect of personal appearance and hygiene; difficulty in adapting to stressful circumstances (including work or a work like setting); inability to establish and maintain effective relationships.”
+- 70% rating: “Occupational and social impairment, with deficiencies in most areas, such as work, school, family relations, judgment, thinking, or mood, due to such symptoms as suicidal ideation; obsessional rituals which interfere with routine activities; speech intermittently illogical, obscure, or irrelevant; near-continuous panic or depression affecting the ability to function independently, appropriately and effectively; impaired impulse control (such as unprovoked irritability with periods of violence); spatial disorientation; neglect of personal appearance and hygiene; difficulty in adapting to stressful circumstances (including work or a work like setting); inability to establish and maintain effective relationships.”

-- 30 percent rating: “Occupational and social impairment with occasional decrease in work efficiency and intermittent periods of inability to perform occupational tasks (although generally functioning satisfactorily, with routine behavior, self-care, and conversation normal), due to such symptoms as: depressed mood, anxiety, suspiciousness, panic attacks (weekly or less often), chronic sleep impairment, mild memory loss (such as forgetting names, directions, recent events).”
+- 30% rating: “Occupational and social impairment with occasional decrease in work efficiency and intermittent periods of inability to perform occupational tasks (although generally functioning satisfactorily, with routine behavior, self-care, and conversation normal), due to such symptoms as: depressed mood, anxiety, suspiciousness, panic attacks (weekly or less often), chronic sleep impairment, mild memory loss (such as forgetting names, directions, recent events).”

 The rating you receive is assigned by the VA when your service connection is established.
 But PTSD can either improve or deteriorate over time.
 If it does either, VA may attempt to raise or lower your disability rating to match your current condition.

 Suppose you return from combat with PTSD so bad that you can barely leave the house or feed yourself, much less work.
 You apply for disability and submit ample supporting evidence detailing the extent of your condition.
-VA assigns you a 100 percent rating based on your inability to work or carry out daily living activities.
+VA assigns you a 100% rating based on your inability to work or carry out daily living activities.

 When VA Cannot Lower Your Disability Rating for PTSD